Source: Material Matters

 - Result for the 24 fugues of book II: follow this link (all results) or this link (abstract)

-Each cell in the “all results” table indicates the rank of a given tuning scheme (scale) matched against a given musical work.
-For instance, in the fugues of book I, Corette’s temperament (column corrette) ranked 6th for the 5th fugue, and the best match for this piece was Sauveur’s temperament (column sauveur).
+Each cell in the "all results" table indicates the rank of a given tuning scheme (scale) that matches a given musical work.
+For example, in the fugues of book I, Corette's temperament (column corrette) was ranked 6th for the 5th fugue, and the best match for this piece was the Sauveur's temperament (column sauveur).

-The line labelled Ranked first (times) displays the number of times each tuning scheme ranked first in the classification of this corpus.
-The line labelled Average score displays the average global (melodic + harmonic) score computed for this tuning scheme, as explained on our page Tonal analysis.
+The line labelled Ranked first (times) shows the number of times each tuning scheme ranked first in the classification of this corpus.
+The line labelled Average score shows the average global (melodic + harmonic) score computed for this tuning scheme, as explained on our Tonal analysis page.

-Abstract tables display the list of tuning schemes ranking first for each musical work.
+Abstract tables show the list of first ranked tuning schemes for each musical work.

-➡ The complete set of scale images is available on this page.
+➡ The full set of scale images is available on this page.

 Discussion of the standard analysis

-Out of these 96 musical works, 56 opted for ‘sauveur’ as their favourite tuning scheme, plus 9 as next to favourite.
-This temperament strikingly dominates the classification because of its proficiency in almost perfect Pythagorean fifths (ratio 3/2), harmonic major thirds (ratio 5/4) and harmonic minor thirds (ratio 6/5).
+Of of these 96 musical works, 56 chose 'sauveur' as their favourite tuning scheme, plus 9 as their second favourite.
+This temperament strikingly dominates the classification because of its ability to produce almost perfect Pythagorean fifths (ratio 3/2), harmonic major thirds (ratio 5/4) and harmonic minor thirds (ratio 6/5).

-Note that it also contains a wolf fourth ‘Eb’ - ‘G#’ close to 477 cents (or ratio 320/243) perceived as a dissonant interval.
-The guess is that these two notes are never (or rarely) found in melodic or harmonic intervals on this repertoire.
-This illustrates the fact that there no one-fits-all solution to the problem of tuning an instrument for this type of music.
-In a “reverse engineering” turn of mind, we may say that the composer explored melodic and harmonic pleasant effects to build this repertoire: playing on the instrument before notating on sheets of musical scores.
+Note that it also contains a wolf fourth 'Eb' - 'G#' close to 477 cents (or ratio 320/243) which is perceived as a dissonant interval.
+It is assumed that these two notes are never (or rarely) found in melodic or harmonic intervals in this repertoire.
+This illustrates the fact that there is no one-size-fits-all solution to the problem of tuning an instrument for this type of music.
+In a kind of "reverse engineering", we can say that the composer explored melodic and harmonic pleasing effects in order to build this repertoire: playing on the instrument before notating it on sheets of music sheets.

-As suggested in our tutorial, there is no evidence of J.S.
-Bach’s awareness of the theoretical work by French physician Joseph Sauveur, but the theoretical framework of this temperament — a single sequence of fifths diminished by 1/5 comma (see image and read Asselin, 2000 p.
-80) — suggests that any composer might figure it out independently.
-This process has been recorded as follows on Bol Processor’s Scale page:
+As suggested in our tutorial, there is no evidence that J.S.
+Bach was aware of the theoretical work of the French physician Joseph Sauveur, but the theoretical framework of this temperament — a single sequence of fifths diminished by 1/5 comma (see image and read Asselin, 2000 p.
+80) — suggests that any composer could work it out independently.
+This process has been recorded on the Bol Processor's Scale page as follows:

 Created meantone downward notes “do,fa,sib,mib” fraction 3/2 adjusted -1/5 comma